 - Have unmutated IgHV.

-Correct answer is #2.
-FCR has been proven the best CIT in CLL for young healthy patients.
-It has resulted in long remissions for some low-risk patients with mutated IgHV, and no other negative prognostic factors including no 17p or 11q deletions or mutated TP53.
-Sadly, only about 1 in 7 fits in this group.
-Over ½ with mutated IgHV treated with FCR had no CLL progression for > 13 years.
-And more recent reports show no new cases of progression or deaths up to five years after that.
-In fact, for healthy young patients with all the best prognostic factors, if FCR gets them to where there is no measurable disease (U-MRD or undetectable measurable or minimal residual disease), then they have an almost 80% chance of never needing more treatment.
+Correct answer in #2.
+FCR has resulted in very long remissions for some fit young low-risk patients with mutated IgHV, and no other “bad” prognostic factors such as 17p or 11q deletions or mutated TP53.
+Only about 1 in 7 fit in this group.
+More than half with mutated IgHV treated with FCR had no CLL progression for up to 20 years.
+In fact, for healthy young patients with the best prognostic factors, if FCR gets them to undetectable measurable or minimal disease (U-MRD), then they have an almost 80%, chance of never needing more treatment.
 However, if one doesn’t fit into that low-risk group, outcomes are much worse.
 Testing for IgHV mutation, a simple blood test, should be mandatory for anyone considering FCR.
-Our motto is: TEST BEFORE TREAT™ but unfortunately it is often not done in community hematology practices.
+Our motto is: TEST BEFORE TREAT™ but unfortunately it is often not done in community practices.
 Also, FCR increases the risk of second cancers including MDS (myelodysplastic syndromes) that are very hard to treat and is not well tolerated by older and sicker patients.

 WORD/ACRONYM OF THE MONTH: Lymphocytes

 Lymphocytes are white blood cells.
-There are three types: B lymphocytes or cells, T cells, and natural killer (NK) cells.
+There are 3 basic types: B lymphocytes or cells, T cells, and natural killer (NK) cells.
 CLL is a cancer of the B cells.
-Normal B cells mature into plasma cells that make antibodies, part of the liquid or humeral immune system, T cells are soldiers in our cellular immune system and direct or do the killing themselves, and NK cells are part of our nonspecific innate immune system.
+Normal B cells mature into plasma cells that make antibodies, T cells are soldiers in our cellular immune system and direct or do the killing themselves, and NK cells are part of our nonspecific innate immune system.
 Unlike T cells, NK cells don’t need to be primed to kill virally infected or cancer cells.
 Quite the team!
-CLL is a cancer of the immune system which explains our risk from infections and second cancers.
+CLL is a cancer of the immune system which explains our higher risk of infections and 2nd cancers.